wyomingw4w/wyomingw4w.org/_pages/financial.md

 title: "Financial Assistance"
 ---

-If you are a Wyoming resident and are unable to afford an abortion, [Women for Women](/) is here to help you.
-We specifically help Wyoming women and, in some cases, women from the Victor/Driggs area of Idaho seeking services in Jackson, WY.
-If you are not a Wyoming resident, please contact the [National Network of Abortion Funds](https://abortionfunds.org/) for funding suggestions.
+If you are a Wyoming or eastern Idaho resident and are unable to afford an abortion, [Women for Women](/) is here to help you.
+If you reside elsewhere, please contact the [National Network of Abortion Funds](https://abortionfunds.org/) for funding suggestions.